rudiniemeijer/softwarecircus/README.md

 # softwarecircus
+## Install drivers
+In order to communicate with a NodeMCU via USB, a driver is needed.
+Drivers here are for Windows and OS X.

+## Integrated development environment
+A complete IDE is available, in the form of ESPlorer.jar, a Java program.
+Java needs to be installed on your computer.

-Lua example programs for the NodeMCU used at the Software Circus 2017 Cloudbusting event
+## Lua example programs for the NodeMCU used at the Software Circus 2017 Cloudbusting event
 * blink.lua
 Flashes the D0 led on the NodeMCU with a 1 Hz frequency.
 * wifi.lua